divonlan/genozip/docs/genocat.rst

           |

-.. option:: --show-coverage.
+.. option:: --show-coverage[=all].
 (SAM BAM) Shows the coverage and depth of each contig.
+Without =all it shows only contigs that are chromosomes and groups the other contigs under "Other contigs".
 See "Coverage and Depth" use case.

           |